VinciCasa extraction today Monday 14 November 2022: winning numbers

 VinciCasa extraction today 14 November 2022: how it works

 VinciCasa is a lottery that is part of the Win for Life games offer and had its first draw in July 2014.
-The difference compared to other lotteries is that by winning the first category prize (worth 500,000 euros) only the 40 percent of it is paid in cash, while the other 60 percent must necessarily be invested in the purchase of one or more properties in Italy.
-In addition to the first category prize, VinciCasa also offers other prizes for those who guess 4, 3 or 2 numbers.
-The VinciCasa lottery draws take place every day, from Monday to Sunday (including weekends) at 8 pm.
-The minimum bet, that is a single combination, has a fixed cost of 2 euros and with it you can choose five numbers.
+The difference compared to other lotteries consists in the fact that by winning the first category prize (worth 500,000 euros) only the 40 percent of it is paid in cash, while the other 60 percent must necessarily be invested in the purchase of one or more properties in Italy.
+In addition to the first category prize, VinciCasa also offers other prizes for those who match 4, 3 or 2 numbers.
+The VinciCasa lottery draws take place every day, from Monday to Sunday (therefore weekends included) at 20.
+The minimum bet, or a single combination, has a fixed cost of 2 euros and with it you can choose five numbers.

 ATTENTION: gambling can become a disease.
 Play responsibly.
-If you have gambling problems or need advice please contact www.giocaresponsabile.it (to do so, call the toll-free number 800 921 121).
+If you have a gambling problem or need advice please contact www.giocaresponsabile.it (to do this, call the free toll-free number 800 921 121).

 #VinciCasa #extraction #today #Monday #November #winning #numbers